-STEP TWO: If after contacting a member of dealership management, it appears your concern cannot be resolved by the dealership without further help, in the U.S., call 1-800-521-7300.
-In Canada, contact General Motors of Canada Customer Communication Centre at 1-800-263-3777 (English) or 1-800-263-7854 (French).
+STEP TWO: If after contacting a member of dealership management, it appears your concern cannot be resolved by the dealership without further help, in the U.S., call the Chevrolet Customer Assistance Center at 1-800-222-1020.
+In Canada, call General Motors of Canada Customer Communication Centre at 1-800-263-3777 (English). or 1-800-263-7854 (French).

-We encourage you to call the toll-free number in order to give the inquiry prompt attention.
+We encourage you to call the toll-free number in order to give your inquiry prompt attention.
 Have the following information available to give the Customer Assistance representative: